HimeshNayak/Web-Mart/readme.md

 # Web Mart
+A Kotlin app to display the working of Alert Dialog

 ## Working of the app
 Currently the app displays a text in the main activity and shows a pop up when back button is pressed.